+CONDITIONING:

-CONDITIONING: Preparing for Genetic Therapy
+Preparing for Gene Therapy

-The new technologies of gene therapy and genome editing could help create a cure for sickle cell disease (SCD).
-SCD is a genetic disorder that affects the shape of red blood cells by changing them from a normal, round shape to a sickle shape.
-The cells used in genetic therapies, called "stem cells," come from a patient's bone marrow-the soft spongy area in the larger bones of the body-and are responsible for developing all cell types that make up the blood (red blood cells, white blood cells, and platelets).
+Sickle cell disease (SCD) is a genetic disorder that affects the shape of red blood cells by changing them from a normal, round shape to a sickle shape.
+The cells used in gene therapies, called "stem cells," come from a patient's bone marrow-the soft spongy area in the larger bones of the body-and are responsible for developing all cell types that make up the blood (red blood cells, white blood cells, and platelets).
 The stem cells are genetically modified in the lab and then returned to the patient so that they eventually produce healthy, round red blood cells in addition to all the critical cells found in the blood.